On this page

 What it asks for (What does Form IMM 5510 ask for?)

-- Educational background and credential assessment
+- Educational credentials and assessments.

 - Documentation related to: Complete all required sections, sign, and submit with required evidence